 I had seen the original version about 20 years ago.
 It was my first Cirque show, and it left a lasting impression on me.
 I've seen six Cirque shows, including three in Las Vegas, and Alegria still stands out as my favorite.
 Beyond the incredible performances, which are impossible to describe, they have to be seen to be believed, lies the foundation for what I think makes this show so special - the MUSIC.
 One cannot help but be completely entranced by this beautiful, enchanting musical score that is performed live, with soaring spot-on vocals, all in perfect synchronicity with the performers.
 The music carries the show from beginning to end.
 Once you hear the self-titled theme song, Alegria, you can't get it out of your mind.
 You'll find yourself repeating the chorus over and over and over again in your head, but you'll be happy to have it keep you company!
 Below is the MP3 of "Alegria" for your listening pleasure.

-On April 18th, the night of the show, I was at three weeks into a six week period of convalescence that has me wearing a neck collar following a very serious operation I had called a "Posterior Cervical Laminectomy & Fusion" at the Jewish General Hospital on March 29th.
+On March 29th, I had a very serious operation called a "Posterior Cervical Laminectomy & Fusion" done at the Jewish General Hospital.
+On April 18th, the night of the show, I was at three weeks into a six week period of convalescence that had me wearing a supportive neck brace every day.
 Weeks before the surgery, I had asked my surgeon if he thought it would be feasible for me to attend the show just 20 days after the surgery.
 He answered, "Yes, it should be fine, as long as you don't plan on being part of the show!"
 So, he had given me the green light, but right up until the day before, with my health very much out of control, I did not know if I would be well enough to attend.
 Would I have the grit it takes to muster up enough willpower to get ready, out the door, and into the city for a very long evening in a crowd of people?
 I had not left the house since coming home from the hospital, and I was quite nervous about the effort and energy it would require for me to see this show in my current state of health.
 I had had a few tough days during the week leading up to the day of the show.
 On several occasions, I found myself suffering from panic attacks and severe emotional breakdowns due to compounding symptoms that were just too much to cope with.
 Fortunately, April 18th turned out to be an exceptionally "good day."
 And so there I was, sporting my neck collar as a new fashion statement, sitting under the big top, flanked by my wife and friends, with my head well supported, ready once again to be hypnotized by those Eurasian eyes.

 And what a show it was.
 After seeing Bronx, the performer who does a number with a new-fangled apparatus—the double-crossed wheel, my wife said, "That is the most beautiful thing I've ever seen."
 She was right.
 This particular act indeed was one of the most beautiful things I've ever seen.
 And most of the other performances that followed were also something to behold.